 You can reserve your share simply by placing the order online with no deposit needed.
 Once your animal is processed, we will contact you with a final invoice and a pick-up date.

+This program is set up to help our planning (and yours) for the fall 2021 season.
+Your "order" is actually a reservation for our harvest in Sept., Oct., and Nov.
 Since we will only harvest each steer when he is well-finished, we cannot give you a precise date.
-For beef, we still have a small allotment of animals dedicated to the shares program.
-For pork, we have a spring litter that is ready, but are working on processing dates (which has been difficult due to COVID).
-Our schedule (as of Jan.
-2021) has allowed us to process animals within 1-2 months of an order, but this may change moving forward.
 We will keep all share owners informed of our progress, and as animals finish, we will fill orders in the same sequence as they were placed.
 So, if you want to get your beef or pork as early as possible, you need to place your order as early as possible.

-When we notify you that your beef or pork is ready, you’ll follow a link to pay any balance you owe at our website, and then you’ll select a weekend afternoon to come out to the farm for your beef or pork.
-Once you are here, we’ll load you up with boxes about the size of a standard 48-quart cooler, each weighing approximately 30 (pork) or 33 pounds (beef).
+We'll let you know when it's getting close to time to harvest your animal.
+Then, when it comes in from the processor (2-4 weeks later), we'll pack up your share, charge your credit card, and email you with a choice of weekend afternoons you can come pick it up.
+Once you are here, we’ll load you up -- each box is about the size of a standard 48-quart cooler, and weighs approximately 30 (pork) or 33 (beef) pounds.
 You’ll need to have your freezer running and ready back at home so you can store your meat without its thawing.
 Don’t worry – packed in 30-33-pound boxes, it will remain safely frozen for quite a while.

 Contact us using the form below and we'll get back to you shortly.